laurivosandi/nixiesp12/README.md

 that voltage is high enough to cross gaps of 0.1mm.
 Once that happens it burns a thick dark trace into the fiberglass of PCB and it's pretty tricky to clean up.
+The PCB is designed with 0.4mm clearance to be compliant with HV designs.
+This clearance of course assumes that PCB traces are covered.
+Either use solder mask or conformal coating.

 Use the bench power supply to gradually power up the device, at 9V set current limiter to 0.5A max.